Ferndale, California: Incorporation and services

 Electrical lighting was installed in May 1896, supplied by a wood-burning steam electric-generating plant that worked between dusk and midnight only; it was replaced in 1903 by a distillate-burning steam electric generator a few blocks east of Main Street.
 In 1911, the earlier generation and distribution systems were merged into Western States Gas and Electric acquired in 1927 by the Pacific Gas and Electric Company.

 The national landmark Ferndale Public Library was completed in 1910 with local funds and an $8,000 Carnegie grant.
-In 1876, the Ferndale Cemetery Association was established which manages the 5.03 acre burial ground.
+In 1876, the Ferndale Cemetery Association was established, which manages the 5.03 acre burial ground.
+There is also a Catholic cemetery on Bluff Street.